mr7495/image-classification-spatial/README.md

 # Classification codes:

-Each architecture is fully explained in the paper.
+In this part, the classification codes for running on the mentioned datasets have been shared.</br> Each architecture is fully explained in the paper.

 **Classification codes on the Selected portion of the ImageNet dataset using ResNet50 and 224x224 images:**